zer0kool/zer0kool/README.md

 ### Hi there, I'm Alex 👋
 <img src="https://www.wavook.com/innovaeditor/assets/wavook/newlogobird.png" align="right" height="100" />
 Welcome to my GitHub!
 I'm a Computer Information Systems and Security graduate who's transitioning into Software Engineering.
 Through self-study and participating in Hackathons, I am building a solid foundation in both frontend and backend technologies and languages.
-My end goal is to merge all my experiences and join DevOps.
+My end goal is to merge all my experiences and join a DevOps team.

 ### ⚡ Relevant achievements
 - People’s Choice Award - UndocuLock | UndocuHacks 2017